 visa fees, permits, and insurance.
 Students are considered for the scholarship automatically upon their application – there is no separate process.
 Applications are due 1 March for the Master's Program if you are applying for the Radboud Scholarship.

 Students interested in more information on studying abroad in Nijmegen should contact the Director of International Programs, Dr. Beverly Sizemore, to set up an appointment time.
-Students should meet with Dr. Sizemore by mid-October for a spring semester exchange and by mid-March for a fall semester exchange/application to LL.M. program.
+Students should meet with Dr. Sizemore by mid-September for a spring semester exchange and by early February for a fall semester exchange/application to LL.M. program.